Is It Wrong to Be Cruel to Animals?

 Animal life, therefore, is not intrinsically sacrosanct.
 It has been noted, though, that the Jewish method of killing animals was the most humane of any nation in antiquity.

-Clearly, man is permitted to kill animals for food (Genesis 9:3), for clothing (Genesis 3:21), or in defense of his person or property (1 Samuel 17:34-37).
+Clearly, man is permitted to kill animals for food (Gen. 9:3), for clothing (Gen. 3:21), or in defense of his person or property (1 Sam.
+17:34-37).
 The principles set forth in these passages, and numerous others, would permit the use of animals for medical purposes so that the human family might benefit.

 Those today who argue that animals have rights in the same sense that human beings do (because they are merely at different levels in the evolutionary scheme of things) are absolutely wrong.